eliabntt/irotate_active_slam/README.md

 - Other things like `move_base` setting

 ## Evaluation

+### Reproducing results
+Results achieved in real world experiments always depend on the hardware in question as well as environmental factors on the day of experiment.
+However our simulated experiments results were averaged over a large number of identical experiments and should be reproducible by third parties.

+We focused on AWS's Small House and an edited version of the Gazebo's Cafè environments.
+Tests results are averaged among 20 tries of 10 minutes each with the same starting location ([-2,0] and [0,0] respectively).

+No changes to the code are necessary.

+### Generate evaluation files and analyze the results
 To generate evaluation files you need to edit the following files `map.sh`, `back.sh`, `robotino_simulations/src/convert_map.cpp` and `robotino_simulations/src/calculate_map_error.cpp` such that folders are correct for your system.
 - `convert_map.cpp:L12` is the destination folder of the map converted to a txt file.
 - `calculate_map_error.cpp:L10-14` are the folders/files used to generate the results and read the (gt)map